What Is the Kiss of Death?

 Jewish tradition believes, based on Deuteronomy 34:5, that the death of Moses was accomplished through a kiss given by God.
-It also states that when a person died they were given last kisses before their eyes were closed and the body prepared for burial.
+It also states that when a person died they were given this show of affection before their eyes were closed and the body prepared for burial.

 Adam and Eve kissing